-The Crown Prosecution Service is the Government Department responsible for prosecuting criminal cases investigated by the police and other investigating bodies in England and Wales.
+The Crown Prosecution Service (CPS) is the principal prosecuting authority for England and Wales, acting independently in criminal cases investigated by the police and others.

 Our mission is to deliver justice through the independent and effective prosecution of crime, fostering a culture of excellence by supporting and inspiring each other to be the best we can.

 We will prosecute independently, without bias and will seek to deliver justice in every case.

 We will explain our decisions, set clear standards about the service the public can expect from us and be honest if we make a mistake.

 We will treat everyone with respect

 We will respect each other, our colleagues and the public we serve, recognising that there are people behind every case.

 We will behave professionally and strive for excellence